aals02/film-django/README.md

 in views, that's where we will do queries in python and in models, that's where we will make the database basically where we make functions for the database tables and queries

+whenever you make a new database or make changes to it do python manage.py makemigrations to check theres no errors then do python manage.py migrate

 urls.py (under the film--pycache) is where we import functions, manage.py migrations

 - python manage.py makemigration